dosisod/refurb/docs/checks.md

 Categories: `builtin` `iterable` `readability`

-Often times generator and comprehension expressions can be written more succinctly.
+Often times generator expressions and list/set/dict comprehensions can be written more succinctly.
 For example, passing a list comprehension to a function when a generator expression would suffice, or using the shorthand notation in the case of `list` and `set`.
 For example:

 Bad: